IBM/ibm-cloud-sdk-common/CONTRIBUTING_go.md

 package directory for each of the services contained in your project, plus the `common` directory for the "common" package.

+Hint: you can generate an initial integration test for your service by including the `--genITs` option when running the SDK generator.
+This will generate an integration test along with the service and unit test code within the package directory for the service.
+It is expected that the generated integration test is a starting point which will need manual editting to form an effective integration test for the service.

 4. Update the service table in the `README.md` file to add an entry for the new service.

 5. Repeat the steps in this section for each service to be included in your project.